 Chaucer’s – an Arts Museum area bar on Bissonett and Montrose in the basement of the old Plaza Hotel.
 My favorite after-work hangout.
 I had a crush on Vivienne, the bartender.
-One night I slept in the hotel’s “crash room.”
+One night I slept alone in the hotel’s “crash room.”

 Marfreless – in River Oaks, an unmarked and eclectic bar for couples.
 Superb ambience, great mixologists behind the bar.
 Marf’s had sofas and curtained nooks.
 I went there with dates several times, one more masher in the crowd.